Who we are, what we do

-MGEU members live and work throughout Manitoba and in a wide variety of workplaces ― roughly 14,000 are employed directly by the Province of Manitoba (referred to as Civil Service members), while others work in crown corporations, universities and colleges, health care facilities, social service agencies, and arts and cultural organizations.
+MGEU members live and work throughout Manitoba and in a wide variety of workplaces ― roughly a third of the MGEU's membership are employed directly by the Province of Manitoba (referred to as Civil Service members), while others work in crown corporations, universities and colleges, health care facilities, social service agencies, and arts and cultural organizations.

 In other words, the MGEU represents members who are as diverse as the services Manitobans enjoy every day.

 MGEU “activists” elected from the membership work closely with professional MGEU staff to:

 - Bargain with employers to achieve better wages, benefits and working conditions;